astropy/astropy/docs/modeling/compound-models.rst

 Creating compound models
 ========================

-As discussed in the :ref:`introduction to compound models
-<compound-models-intro>`, the only way, currently, to create compound models is
-to combine existing single models and/or compound models using expressions in Python with the binary operators ``+``, ``-``, ``*``, ``/``, ``**``, ``|``,
-and ``&``, each of which is discussed in the following sections.
+The only way to create compound models is to combine existing single models and/or compound models using expressions in Python with the binary operators ``+``, ``-``, ``*``, ``/``, ``**``, ``|``, and ``&``, each of which is discussed in the following sections.